Policies & Regulations

 English Equivalency Test

 Students who pass the State University English Equivalency Test (prior to 1993) are awarded course and unit credit for ENGL G100 Freshman Composition and ENGL G110 Critical Thinking, Reading And Writing Through Literature.
 Credits are posted to transcripts upon completion of all other graduation requirements.
-Copies of the official test results must be requested from the testing service by the student and forwarded to Admissions & Records.
+Copies of the official test results must be requested from the testing service by the student and forwarded to Admissions and Records.

 Licensure Credit for Vocational Nurses